 University of Denver

 This is truly a college bar so there's no craft cocktail program to be found.
 It's a little divey, a lot relaxed, and completely unpretentious.
-And we like it that way.
-Come here for cheap drinks and solid Mexican-inspired eats that are made for soaking up all the tequila from that second (or was that the third?) $4 margarita you just ordered.
+Come here for cheap drinks and solid Mexican-inspired dishes that are made for soaking up all the tequila from that second (or was that the third?) $4 margarita you just ordered.

 The entire interior of this perennial favorite for fancy nights out is a work of art, including the top floor where you'll find the Ten Qoo sky bar with a retractable glass ceiling and the rooftop patio.
 The food and drinks are as impressive as the design details, with a large menu of small plates that are ideal for sampling and sharing.
-This should be your date night go-to.
-You can thank us later.
+This place also would make a great date night go-to.

 Even as Denver expands, the Downtown views at this happy hour hotspot have remained phenomenal.
 And pairing said views with a large selection of craft brews -- both local and imported -- is the epitome of a perfect way to spend time in the Mile High.
 Plus, you don't have to shy away on those cooler-than-normal nights because the rooftop also has heaters.